mprecke/kitura-demo/README.md

-# kitura-demo
+# kitura-demo - Server Side Swift
 Sample Kitura Project with PostgreSQL and Sample iOS Client Project.

-The Kitura Project was created with the Command Line on Mac OS X with Terminal.
+The Kitura Project (see http://www.kitura.io for more information) was created with the Command Line on Mac OS X with Terminal.
+The iOS Client Demo was taken from https://github.com/IBM-Swift/Kitura-HelloWorld-iOS and https://github.com/IBM-Swift/iOSSampleKituraKit.

 # Prerequisites are: